tobiasthaden/media.js/docs/guide/index.md

 You want to try Media.js or stick with the defaults?

-Add an element with a `data-audio` attribute to your markup and initialize Media.js.
+Add an element with a `data-video` attribute to your markup and initialize Media.js.

 `<div data-video="video.mp4"></div>`